 Earning your master's in Early Childhood and Early Childhood Special Education can prepare you for a variety of careers.
 Graduates often teach in public schools (pre-K - grade 3), operate daycares or preschools, direct an early childhood education program, and work on policy issues related to early childhood education.

 Demand for early childhood education/early childhood special education professionals is increasing due to a continued focus on the importance of early education and number of children who require childcare or early intervention.
-The U.S. Bureau of Labor Statistics estimating job growth for preschool teachers will increase 7 percent through 2024.
-Employment for kindergarten and elementary school teachers is projected to grow 6 percent through 2024.
+The U.S. Bureau of Labor Statistics estimating job growth for preschool teachers will increase 7% through 2024.
+Employment for kindergarten and elementary school teachers is projected to grow 6% through 2024.

 The master’s in Early Childhood and Early Childhood Special Education is a 36-credit, competency-based iterative program involving 44 weeks of clinical experiences and completed in 15 months.
 Students are required to complete the Teacher Certification Program (TCP) Application during the Gateway I. This includes successful completion of ECE 609, ECE 611, EDU 631, criminal background check, and passing PRAXIS CORE Scores.